JennyZhong2022/-Portfolio/README.md

 # my-portfolio

 ## Introduction
 Hi, I am proud to present my portfolio.
-Please take a moment to explore my website, which showcases my projects, work experience, technical skills, and more.
+Please take a moment to explore my website, which showcases my projects, technical skills, and more.

 ## Features
 - fancinating SCSS Style